distributedum/dba/README.md

 ## Projects

-The default project will be proposed before 31/10/25.
+The project is now available in Github Classroom.

 The R&D project focuses on an experimental assessment of the internals of query optimization in Postgresql as described in ["An elephant under the microscope: Analyzing the interaction of optimizer components in PostgreSQL"](https://dl.acm.org/doi/pdf/10.1145/3709659) and the [PostBOUND tool](https://github.com/rbergm/PostBOUND).
 Interested students should contact instructors ASAP.